-While the rice cools, prep the rest of your dish: slice scallions and the avocados, drain a little of the brine from your pickled ginger over the avocados so they won’t discolor (or a little squeeze of lemon), and cut your carrot into thin matchsticks.
+While the rice cools, prep the rest of your dish: slice scallions, avocados, drain a little of the brine from your pickled ginger over the avocados so they won’t discolor (or a little squeeze of lemon), and cut your carrot and radishes into thin matchsticks or little rounds.
 Find your sesame seeds, if using, and prepare your wasabi sauce by mixing the powder with a bit of water to make a paste the thickness you like.

 Then, you get to be creative.
 Add your protein.
-If I am using crab, I mound it in the center.
+If I am using crab or poached shrimp, I mound it in the center.
 Arrange your avocados, carrots, perhaps some cucumber, pickled ginger, scallions, sesame seeds, and chopped parsley.
 Use your imagination, and make it pretty.

 © Copyright 2018 – or current year, Dorothy Grover-Read